a2stuff/a2d/MGTK.md

 .addr       port            address of GrafPort to populate
 ```

-Returns `error_window_obscured` if the content area of the window is completely offscreen and drawing should be skipped.
+Returns `Error::window_obscured` if the content area of the window is completely offscreen and drawing should be skipped.
 (The port rect will be invalid.)

 #### SetWinPort ($3D)